thomassuedbroecker/-iascable-vpc-openshift-argocd/README.md

 * Output:

-You can see the copied `IasCable` project folder inside the container.
+You can see the copied `Terrafrom project` folder inside the container.

 ```sh
 my-ibm-vpc-roks-argocd